 Many people view the Sammamish-Issaquah area as very affluent, but there are many people in our community who are in need.
 Faith Church seeks to foster and maintain relationships with local organizations that are meeting needs, such as food insecurity, affordable housing, and emergency supplies.
 Below are the organizations we partner with most often with volunteer opportunities for each.

-Even though Tent City 4 is no longer on our church property, church members, friends, and neighbors are invited to get involved in supporting the TC4 residents with some basics.
+Our friends at Tent City 4 are currently residing at Mary, Queen of Peace Catholic Church in Sammamish.
+Church members, friends, and neighbors are invited to get involved in supporting the TC4 residents with some basics.
 They are always looking for community partners to assist them.

 Contact Pam in the church office with further questions, or you can call TC4 directly at 206-618-3901.